 - Crying: The crying can be hard for a parent because no one wants to see their baby in pain.
 But you can take some comfort in the fact the first couple of teeth seem to bother babies the most.

-- Refusing a bottle or the breast: When their mouths are sore, babies don’t want to feed.
+- Refusing food: When their mouths are sore, babies might refuse the bottle or breast.
 Just stay patient and keep attempting to get them to drink something or eat solid food.

 - Frequent waking: Even good sleepers might wake up throughout the night during the worst part of their teething.

 - Pulling on the ear: There are two main reasons babies sometimes do this — teething pain and ear infections.
 You’ll want to make sure to pay close attention to any other symptoms that would point toward an ear infection, such as fever.

 There are other symptoms some parents chalk up to teething, but experts say they’re likely caused by something else.
 These symptoms include:

 - Diarrhea: Diarrhea isn’t normally caused by teething, according to the experts.
 It’s likelier your child ate something that didn’t agree with them or they’ve been exposed to a virus or bacteria.

 - Fever: Some parents say low-grade fevers are a symptom of teething, but experts say it’s not a typical symptom.

 - Runny nose: Babies can often get runny noses that seem to last for days, but teething isn’t the reason for those runny noses.
 A virus or allergies is the most likely reason for it.